 And then finally we arrived at Paris’ famous landmark.
-The one, the only – Eiffel Tower!!
+The one, the only – the Eiffel Tower!!

 And then, surprise surprise, the Tower started sparkling!

-Turns out the Eiffel Tower sparkles during the first 5 minutes after nightfall every hour until 2am and 1am in the winter.
-My sister and I had no idea, so we were pleasantly surprised!
+Turns out the Eiffel Tower sparkles during the first 5 minutes after nightfall every hour until 2AM (1AM in the winter.)
 It takes 20,000 lights flashing on and off to produce this effect!
 Wait for it – it’s really cool!

-After passing security, we walked around the Eiffel Tower park for a bit and realized how lucky we were to have entered from the back entrance, versus the entrance by the park.
-Because it was packed.
+After passing security, we walked around the Eiffel Tower park for a bit.
+Through sheer dumb luck, we entered through the back entrance.
+It was a breeze.
+Au contraire, the entrance by the park was packed.
 So now you know: do not use the park entrance.

 It was a long day of walking in Paris, and we finally headed back to our Airbnb for much-needed Zzzs to prepare ourselves for the long day of walking at Versailles tomorrow.

 I have decided to split this into 2 posts, so you’ll find the dedicated Palace of Versailles post here!
-(It’s just too much to squeeze into one post!)
+Because it’s worth it’s own post.

-With only 1 day to spend in the city of Paris (we spent the 2nd day at Versailles), there were so many things we didn’t get to see or do.
+With only 1 day to spend in the city of Paris, there were so many things we didn’t get to see or do.
 My top to-dos for my next trip to Paris are: